Trading crypto can be super easy and fun, and also profitable if you have the right knowledge. This article helps you out to make the first trade.

 To do this, click on ‘Trade’ on the left side of your dashboard.
 This will take you to your trading portal.
 On CoinField, there are two options to trade: Quick Trade and Advanced Trade.
 We will teach you how to make a trade with either of the options.

-This option lets you buy and sell crypto with a Price Limit instead of market price.
+This option lets you buy and sell crypto with a Price Limit instead of a market price.
 The trader sets the buying price and the selling price, anticipating the rise and fall of the cryptocurrency.
-In the Advanced mode you can make trade with the Bid (while buying) and Ask (while selling) model.
+In the Advanced mode, you can make trade with the Bid (while buying) and Ask (while selling) model.
 If you place an order with a price and amount far from the other orders displayed at the moment, it can take longer for your order to get accepted.
 In this case, you can cancel your order and place another more “realistic” order to the current market.

 This mode is ideal for those who do not want to set a price limit and make anticipating orders.
 Directly buy/sell the cryptocurrency with quick transactions at the current price.
 This is also the same as ‘Market Orders’ in the Advanced trading tab.